inoxlang/inox/docs/builtin.md

 ```
 ### check_password

-the check_password hashes a string or a byte sequences using the SHA-256 algorithm.
+the check_password verifies that a password matches a Bcrypt hash.

 **examples**